RouleThomas/Akizu_Lab/009_MHC/007__mutationSimulation/labnote.md

 Simulation of Experimental and SBS signatures.

-Previous version `004` got issues, notably with the dbNSFP, many score were missing: lets make things clean and corect the pos based simulation (see version4 in 009/004) + use the same GENCODE version as in the dbNSFP: **dbNSFP v5.3 with GENCODE release 49 (Ensembl release 115, September 2025)**
+Previous version `004` got issues:
+- dbNSFP, many score were missing; likely because of mismatch GENCODE use and GENCODE version used by dbNSFP;
+  - now lets use: **dbNSFP v5.3 with GENCODE release 49 (Ensembl release 115, September 2025)**
+- chromosme parquet not correct; phase exon junction not taken into account
+  - Re-generate chromosome parquet correctly
+- Work with 1-based